 Ballot comment resolution improves consensus.
 Any technical changes made during ballot comment resolution have one goal: to improve consensus.
 In the case of a successful final approval ballot, where after ballot comment resolution the document will be sent directly to ISO for publication without another ballot, any design change made between the ballot and publication will be expected to have near-unanimous consent in subgroups and in plenary.
 This is because we need to have strong confidence that the design change is not reducing the existing consensus, and we do not have another ballot to find out whether the change would affect the opinion of any NBs who are not represented at the meeting where ballot comment resolution is being done.

-How to report a potential issue or concern, at any level of severity
+How to report a potential technical concern, at any level of severity

 If you notice a potential problem, please follow these steps: